jan0sch/pfhais/CONTRIBUTING.md

 1. This project is licensed under the Creative Commons Attribution Share Alike 4.0 International license.
 See [LICENSE](LICENSE) for details.
+Please note that the code snippets within the book are licensed under the CC0 license.

 2. Contributors are listed in the file [AUTHORS.md](AUTHORS.md).
 Add yourself if you have contributed.